 Manali to Leh

-The redspokes journey is one of the most demanding mountain bike tours in the world offering extreme challenges and rewards through the very heart of the Himalayas.
+The redspokes Manali to Leh cycling holiday is one of the most demanding mountain bike tours in the world, offering extreme challenges and rewards through the very heart of the Himalayas.
 You will encounter sacred and spiritual landmarks in this celestial landscape on some of the finest roads an adventure cyclist could wish for, riding switchback after switchback for hours on end, ascending into the thin air at an altitude of 5,000 m.

 Cycling the Highest Road in the Himalaya!

-We enjoy a well-deserved rest day in Leh then, reinvigorated, we face the ultimate challenge of the tour: the Khardung-La.
+After our well-deserved rest day in Leh, reinvigorated, we face the ultimate challenge of the tour: the Khardung-La.
 Starting at 3, 600m (11,500 feet) in Leh we cycle to the top of the pass at a breath taking height of 5359m (17,583 feet) in just 39km (24 miles).
 This is one of the highest roads in the world accessible by motor vehicles.

 Not for the faint hearted - this is cycling with Extreme Altitude!